My current research interests are listed below.

 GENERALIZATION IN ASSOCIATIVE LEARNING

-I am currently working on a project investigating the role of inductive reasoning processes in how people generalize simple learned associations.
+How do we generalize learning to novel situations?
+This project investigates the role of inductive reasoning processes in how people generalize simple learned associations.
 I use computer-based causal learning tasks, fear conditioning tasks with electric shock, and computational modelling in my research.
 Current projects include:

 - Peak shift and rules – in this stream we explore whether the peak shift effect (traditionally explained in terms of associative excitation and inhibition) can be explained by individual differences in generalization rules.